 You can find out how much work experience you have accumulated by signing in to your personal Sodra resident’s account and generating the summary "Rep.02 Information on work experience for the retirement pension social insurance".

 As of 2012, the retirement age has been and will be increased every year until it reaches the equal level of 65 years for both women and men in 2026.
-In 2020, the retirement age is 63 years for women, and 64 years for men.
+In 2023, the retirement age is 64 years for women, and 64 years and 6 months for men.

 On reaching a retirement age (when you are three or fewer months away from your retirement age or at any time thereafter), a person, applying in the territorial SoDra office for an old age pension in Lithuania, is required to indicate that he/she has also worked in another country and wishes his pension payments to be made to the Lithuanian account.
 In such cases, SoDra Foreign Benefit Office acts as an intermediary, forwarding a person’s request to the relevant foreign country and receiving documents which certify the period of social insurance acquired by the person in question, the person’s eligibility for a pension and a specific amount awarded by a foreign country.
 Account is taken of the person’s length of service/employment abroad while establishing his social insurance record and calculating his pension in Lithuania.
 In the meantime, a foreign country (the EU/EEA countries and Switzerland), notified by the person of the upcoming departure, pays an old age pension directly into the person’s account.
 The procedure for transaction costs is established by each individual country.
 E.g., in Lithuania, any fees related to transfer of funds abroad are covered by SoDra.
 A person may only have to pay for crediting the funds from a foreign bank to his account, if it is applicable.